HathorNetwork/rfcs/text/0000-p2p-identity.md

 For each URL resolved in the DNS query, a TLS connection is started and, during the handshake, the peers will exchange their certificates and generate session keys.
 After the TLS is enabled, both peers will move to the HELLO state.

 Another bootstraping possibility is to pass the URL of the peer you want to connect when starting your node using the `--bootstrap` parameter.
 The connection process is the same of the other case.

+## Certificate generation

+The first idea was that each peer would create a self signed certificate and exchange them during the TLS connection.
+However the python wrapper for the openssl lib do not expose the method `SSL_CTX_set_cert_verify_callback` which was an important part to verify the certificates.

+Because of that, we've decided to create a central authority certificate and all generated certificates for each peer are not self signed anymore, they are signed by this central authority and have the public key of the peer.
+This is important to guarantee that the certificate exchange happens when starting the connection.

 ## Hello State